 Please bring a list of your current medications, including dosage.
 If any tests related to the wound have been performed outside of Cascade Valley Hospital, please ask your primary care provider to send us a copy of the results for review prior to your appointment.

 Depending on your type of wound, other studies may be ordered such as:

 - Ultrasounds or nuclear medicine scans

 We Will Bill Your Medical Insurance

 Because we are an outpatient department of Cascade Valley Hospital, many health plans cover wound care treatment.
-Cascade Valley Hospital and Clinics and the provider of care will bill your insurance company for services.
+Cascade Valley Hospital and the provider of care will bill your insurance company for services.
 You can expect charges from the facility and from the doctor.